 They were beaten for anywhere from 15 minutes to 45 minutes using a rolling pin, hammer, side of an ax, or handle of a musket.

-These biscuits were eaten with gravy and it wasn’t long before biscuits and gravy was created.
-The advantage of the biscuit over a slice of bread was that biscuits are firmer and there for better for wiping up gravy.
+These biscuits were eaten with gravy, and it wasn’t long before biscuits and gravy was created.
+The advantage of the biscuit over a slice of bread was that biscuits are firmer and therefore better for wiping up gravy.